Mission, Vision, and Theme

 WE FORM PASTORS by supporting a faculty that is collegial and well equipped for their tasks academically, andragogically, and technologically.

-- Provide training for all faculty to gain expertise in andragogically sound teaching and the effective use of technology.
+- Create a training curriculum to help the faculty gain expertise in sound teaching methodology and the effective use of technology.

-- Cultivate intentional collaboration among faculty on our campus and throughout our ministerial education system.
+- Develop a plan for regular collaboration among faculty on our campus and throughout our ministerial education system.

-- Evaluate the possible reinstatement of the parish sabbatical program for faculty members.
+- Evaluate the sabbatical policy for faculty members, including the possible reinstatement of the parish sabbatical program.

 WE FORM PASTORS by providing experiential learning opportunities so as to foster zeal and competence in reaching the lost and equipping and partnering with the saints.